kaniblu/hangul-utils/README.md

 The script above will set that for you, but you must set it yourself after a restart.

-Then run `setup.py install` or install from pypi repository.
+Then run `setup.py install`.

     # install from source
     python setup.py install

-    # install from pypi
-    pip install hangul-utils
+Optionally, you could install the package from pypi, but it is not recommended, as some of the required packages must be installed from git repository.

 ## Text Normalization